 - Define the Midwifery Scope(s) of Practice and prescribe the qualifications required of registered midwives

 - Accredit and monitor midwifery educational institutions and programmes

 - Maintain a public Register of Midwives who have the required qualifications and are competent and fit to practise

 - Issue practising certificates to midwives who maintain their competence

-- Established programmes to asses and promote midwives' ongoing competence
+- Establish programmes to asses and promote midwives' ongoing competence

-- Deal with complaints and concerns about midwives' contact, competence and health
+- Deal with complaints and concerns about midwives' conduct, competence and health

 - Set the midwifery profession's standards for clinical and cultural competence and ethical conduct, including competencies that will enable effective and respectful interaction with Maori